Which place is cheaper, Chattanooga or Columbia?

 The sun comes out a lot this time of the year in Chattanooga.
 People are often attracted to the plentiful sunshine in Columbia this time of the year.
 In the autumn, Columbia often gets more sunshine than Chattanooga.
 Columbia gets 230 hours of sunny skies this time of year, while Chattanooga receives 211 hours of full sun.

 Columbia usually gets around the same amount of rain in October as Chattanooga.
 Columbia gets 3 inches (75 mm) of rain, while Chattanooga receives 3 inches (75 mm) of rain this time of the year.

 Chattanooga can get quite cold in the winter.
 Columbia is much warmer than Chattanooga in the winter.
-The temperature in Columbia is usually 45°F (7°C) in January, and Chattanooga stays around 40°F (5°C).
+The daily temperature in Columbia averages around 45°F (7°C) in January, and Chattanooga fluctuates around 40°F (5°C).

 Columbia usually receives more sunshine than Chattanooga during winter.
 Columbia gets 171 hours of sunny skies, while Chattanooga receives 145 hours of full sun in the winter.